eslint/eslint/docs/rules/comma-style.md

     * `"ObjectExpression": true` ignores comma style in object literals
     * `"ObjectPattern": true` ignores comma style in object patterns of destructuring
     * `"VariableDeclaration": true` ignores comma style in variable declarations
+    * `"NewExpression": true` ignores comma style in the parameters of constructor expressions

 A way to determine the node types as defined by [ESTree](https://github.com/estree/estree) is to use the [online demo](https://eslint.org/parser).